 A super good designer, with all the images in the world at his disposal, who interprets requests and draws instantly.

-"Unlike a 3D rendering engine, which requires precise inputs, DALL-E is often able to 'fill in the blanks' when the caption implies that the image should include a certain element is not expressly indicated," wrote the team last year on the Open AI blog.
+"Unlike a 3D rendering engine, which requires precise inputs, DALL-E is often able to 'fill in the blanks' when the caption implies that the image should include a certain element is not specifically indicated," wrote the team last year on the Open AI blog.

-How does AI that draws on demand work?
+How does AI drawing on demand work?

 DALL-E 1, in essence, takes advantage of the incredible GPT-3 language interpreter (here I talk about it more in depth, if you are interested) and draws what it understands more than what it "senses".